-Tennis: Kenin stuns World No 1 Barty in second round; Venus, Keys ousted, Azarenka wins in Toronto
+Kenin stuns World No 1 Barty in second round; Venus, Stephens knocked out in Toronto

 Kenin, who has climbed the rankings this season with wins in Charleston and Mallorca and a runner-up finish in Acapulco, notched her first victory over a top-five player in her fourth attempt.

-She needed four match points to seal the victory, with Barty saving three on her own serve in the ninth game of the final set.
+She needed four match points to seal the victory, with Barty saving three on her own serve in the ninth game of the final set before Kenin served it out.

-Kenin, who had seen Barty pull back one of two service breaks in the set, then calmly served it out, giving herself a fourth match point with a forehand winner.

 Trailing 3-5 after an early break in the first set, Barty won three straight games before Kenin held to force the tiebreaker.